-In May, 2018, the UN Human Rights Council found the Turkmen government responsible for her death.
+In May 2018, the U.N.
+Human Rights Committee found the Turkmen government responsible for her death.

 Currently, Nepeskuliev lives in Balkanabat with his sister.
 At the end of 2018, he successfully obtained his Russian citizenship and passport, but has decided to stay where he is out of concern he might not be safe in Russia.
 He is under round-the-clock surveillance and, in addition to blocking his SIM card, authorities have cut off his internet access.

 Pressuncuffed.org seeks to encourage and promote rigorous student reporting, scholarly research and debate on the role of, and obstacles to, independent journalism in the United States and abroad.
 Our website features reporting by University of Maryland students about press freedom in the United States and abroad.
 It also offers resources to instructors elsewhere who may want to teach classes or hold workshops on this theme.
 In the near future, this site will become a place for student work from around the country and abroad.